bztsrc/raspi3-tutorial/02_multicorec/README.md

 Now we have to distinguish the cores.
 For that, we read the *mpidr_el1* system register.
 If it's not zero, we'll do the former infinite loop.
 If it's zero, then we'll call a C function.
-But for that, we need a proper stack, and a zerod out bss segment in memory before the call instruction.
+But for that, we need a proper stack, and a zeroed out bss segment in memory before the call instruction.
 I've added some more code to the Assembly to do all of that.
 In case the C code returns (shouldn't), we also jump to the same infinite loop the other CPU cores running.

 NOTE: depending on your firmware version, it is possible that application cores are stopped.
 If that's the case then